You are here

 In an election that would narrowly determine which party controlled the state legislature, a district judge denied a motion to order the counting of absentee ballots that were delivered late, allegedly because of postal service error.
 A second district judge declined to enjoin certification of a close election after it had been discovered that hundreds of voters were given ballots for a different district.

 Topics: Election errors; absentee ballots; enjoining certification; intervention; presiding remotely.

 Republican Party of Pennsylvania v.
 Cortés (Gerald J. Pappert, E.D.
 Pa.
 2:16-cv-5524)

-Two and one-half weeks in advance of a presidential election, a federal lawsuit challenged a state statute that required poll watchers to serve only in their counties of residence.
-Five days in advance of the election, the district judge denied the plaintiffs immediate relief because the requirement had a rational basis and because the last-minute filing was not justified.
+Two and one-half weeks before a presidential election, a federal lawsuit challenged a state statute that required poll watchers to serve only in their counties of residence.
+Five days before the election, the district judge denied the plaintiffs immediate relief because the requirement had a rational basis and because the last-minute filing was not justified.

 Topics: Laches; intervention.

 Informing Independent Voters of the Right to Vote in a Presidential Primary Election

 Voting Rights Defense Project v.
 Depuis (William Alsup, N.D.
 Cal.
 3:16-cv-2739)

 A federal complaint filed 18 nights before a primary election accused election officials in two counties of not adequately informing independent voters of their rights to vote in some parties’ presidential primary elections.
 A week later, the plaintiffs sought to shorten time on a motion for a preliminary injunction, but they did not file their injunction motion until the district judge brought the deficit to their attention.
 Six days before the election, the judge held a hearing and denied immediate relief.
 On the one hand, the plaintiffs waited too long to achieve effective relief.
 On the other hand, there was only a weak showing of federal jurisdiction.